For new parents or parents-to-be the wildly different opinions about vaccines must be very confusing. This one’s for you.

 With the vaccine there are a very small number of rare effects.

-Without the vaccine you’re got the illness, in very much greater numbers than the rare effects of the vaccine.
+Without the vaccine you’re got the illness.
+There the adverse effects are in much greater numbers than the (very) rare effects for the vaccine.

 Good risk management says you pick the one with least risk.
 The risk of serious effects with vaccines is very low.
 The risk of serious affects from the illnesses they prevent is (very) much higher.